mcgoddard/gamma-gt/README.md

 Build the app by running `npm run build` from inside the `web_app` directory.

 Deploy everything by running `serverless deploy` from inside the `api` directory with the correct AWS profile selected.

+Currently Route53 records and CloudFront distribution are not managed by IaC and need to be created manually.